madcato/word2vec-rb/data/readme.md

-File `minimal.bin` is only for testing purposes.
+Files in this directory are only for testing purposes.